 If you're buying chicks it's fine - you can choose a breed where you can tell males from female at hatch.
 But if you're hatching the chances are 50/50 that you'll get roos.
 And roos make noise.
 A lot of noise.

-If you don't know how your neighbours will react, you need to find out.
+If you don't know how your neighbours will react to your chickens, you need to find out now.
 And then you need - if you can - to allay their fears.
 (I find offering some eggs helps).

 Some cats and dogs get along perfectly well with poultry.
 But it's always risky.